 In terms of safety of capital, SDLs are similar to G-Secs.
 SDLs have quasi-sovereign status as the RBI directly monitors interest and maturity payments of these bonds and also has the power to make the pay-outs for these bonds from the budgetary allocation of the Central government for the bond issuing state government.

-Government bond yield refers to the return that an investor earns or expects to earn from his/her investment in government bonds.
+Government bond yield in India refers to the return that an investor earns or expects to earn from his/her investment in government bonds.
 Interest payments and the capital gains/losses (if there are any) earned on the sale of a bond or at maturity are considered when calculating government bond yields.

-Government bond yields are often used as a benchmark for setting interest rates for corporate bonds,loans, fixed deposits and other fixed income instruments of the same maturity profile.
+Government bond yields are often used as a benchmark for setting interest rates for corporate bonds, loans, fixed deposits and other fixed income instruments of the same maturity profile.
 In India, the 10-year government bond yield serves as a benchmark or reference rate for the entire bond market and often serves as a key indicator of inflation rate and interest rate expectations.

 People also search for

-How Government Bonds Work
+How Government Bonds Work In India 2026?

 Below are a few key terms related to government bonds that every investor should know about: